 STUDENT EVALUATIONS In an attempt to chart ongoing teaching performance, student evaluations shall be administered and compiled by an impartial third party.
 Each tenured faculty member shall have student evaluations administered in at least two courses each year.
 The two courses to be evaluated will be determined through consultation between each faculty member and his/her department chair.
-If the faculty member and the chair cannot come to agreement on which two courses should be evaluated by the students, the choice of courses to be evaluated will be subject to binding arbitration by the dean, after consultation with the faculty member and the chair.
-The results of those evaluations shall be seen by the chair, the faculty member, and those specified in the review process.
-The summaries of these evaluations will be kept on file in the office of the chair.
+If the faculty member and the chair cannot come to agreement on which two courses should be evaluated by the students, the choice of courses to be evaluated will be subject to binding arbitration by the dean after consultation with the faculty member and the chair.
+The chair, the faculty member, and the dean shall see the results of those evaluations.
+The summaries of these evaluations will be kept on file in the offices of the chair and the dean.

-PEER EVALUATIONS Peer review involves seeking feedback from an informed colleague for the purposes of improving her/his practice (formative assessment) and/or evaluating it (summative assessment).
-There are many possible components to peer review, such as observing classroom teaching, evaluating and giving feedback on course design and assessment practices, and reviewing examples of student products.
+PEER COLLEGIAL EVALUATIONS Collegial evaluation involves seeking feedback from informed colleagues for the purposes of improving the faculty member’s teaching practice (formative assessment) and/or evaluating it (summative assessment).
+There are many possible components to collegial evaluations, such as observing classroom teaching, evaluating and giving feedback on course design and assessment practices, and reviewing examples of student products.
 Formative evaluations, if done well, can help improve teaching and inform summative decisions.

-will be determined through consultation between each faculty member and his/her department chair.
-Faculty under review are encouraged to submit teaching materials to the review team.
-The peer review for the College of Arts and Humanities will be limited to three pages of comments and observations.
-The results of those evaluations shall be seen by the chair, the faculty member, and those specified in the review process.
-The summaries will be kept on file in the office of the chair.
+Peer reviewersThe team for collegial evaluations will be determined through consultation between each faculty member and his or her department chair.
+Faculty members under review are encouraged to submit teaching materials to the review team.
+The collegial evaluation review for the College of Arts and Humanities will be limited to three pages of comments and observations.
+The chair, the faculty member, and the dean shall see the results of those evaluations.
+The summaries of these evaluations will be kept on file in the offices of the chair and the dean.

 REMEDIAL ACTIONS BASED ON POST-TENURE REVIEW

-following channels.
+Tenured faculty members are expected to maintain the requirements they fulfilled to earn tenure as noted by the channels in the chart below.
+Failure to maintain the requirements will result in a rating of “inadequate” in teaching, in scholarly/creative/professional activity and/or in service.